tejas-1111/DSA-S22-G2-Tuts-and-Labs/README.md

 DSA is not just understanding the theory, but also being able to implement it.

 Contains material used for tuts and labs for group G2 during S22 DSA
-Src contains the codes for the (standard/basic) data structures and algorithms covered in the code
-Tuts contains the Pdfs and codes related to a specific tutorial
+Src contains the codes for the (standard/basic) data structures and algorithms covered in the course Tuts contains the Pdfs and codes related to a specific tutorial
 Labs containts the Pdfs and codes related to a specific lab